UNDESIGN THE REDLINE: DSM

 WHAT PEOPLE ARE SAYING

-Big government seems to facilitate these practices, but glad to see the importance of community involvement and action for change.
+Big government seem to facilitate these practices, but glad to see the importance of community involvement and action for change

 I enjoyed learning about the history and how redlining affected Des Moines.